frogeth/lily-pad-assistant/README.md

 <!-- Features -->
 ## ✨ Features
-- Detection of Mirror Posts for Frog.Eth
+- Telegram menus and commands
+- Automatic creation of telegram commands based on mirror posts
-- Custom Commands, and default commands
+- Custom Commands, and default commands (all case supported)
 - Auto Deployment to Digital Ocean

 ## Commands